 Hungry?
 Eleme, Meituan, and Didi will absolutely fight to get your business so much as that between free delivery and various coupons you’ll eat almost for free.

 Restaurants are expensive, and ordering delivery even more so.
 It takes time to get used to not being able to do everything with a swipe of your finger.

 A Stranger Is Just a Friend You Haven’t Met Yet

 If you are new in town you try to make friends and build a network, if you’ve been there for some time you’re still trying to make new friends to replace the ones who left.

 Here things are more settled, people have been living in this town for years, they know who they need to know, they have their network and their circles, and don’t need to be as open.

 Finger Lickin’ Good

 Here though?
 Not so much, there is a sushi restaurant, a Chinese restaurant (as if “Chinese food” is a single distinct cuisine), a pizzeria, a steakhouse and a McDonald’s, see?

 Everything Has a Price

-Shanghai has a reputation as an expensive city.
-And sure it is expensive compared to rest of China, but if you know what you’re doing, and if you’re careful it is possible to live cheap and comfortable.
+Sure it is expensive compared to rest of China, but if you know what you’re doing, and if you’re careful it is possible to live cheap and comfortable.